hiddenswitch/Spellsource/README.md

 The `Spellsource-Server` project adapts and updates `metastone` to fully support hosted, networked gameplay.
 It features rudimentary matchmaking, collection management and support for game mechanics that persist between matches.
 It currently covers 100% of Hearthstone cards, with a handful of bugs, up to Knights of the Frozen Throne.

-The `Spellsource-Client` project is not yet released, but it backs the game client for this server.
+The `Spellsource-Client` project is not yet released, but it backs the game writer for this server.
 It is fully animated.

 The project also contains adapters for Amazon Elastic MapReduce for processor-intensive AI training.
 Please reach out to the developers in an issue if you'd like to learn more or to use part of our AWS budget for AI experimentation.